 Described as having "something approaching rock star status” in her field by The New York Times Magazine, Joan C. Williams has played a central role in reshaping the conversation about work, gender, and class over the past quarter century.
-Williams is a Distinguished Professor of Law, Hastings Foundation Chair, and Founding Director of the Center for WorkLife Law at the University of California, Hastings College of the Law.
-Williams is the author or co-author of 12 books and 115 academic articles.
-Her new book, Bias Interrupted: Creating Inclusion for Real and for Good (Harvard Business Review Press) will be published in November 2022.
-Her best known prior books are White Working Class: Overcoming Class Cluelessness in America (Harvard Business Review Press, 2016) and What Works for Women at Work: Four Patterns Working Women Need to Know (New York University Press, 2014), co-authored with her daughter Rachel Dempsey and now in its 10th edition.
+Williams is a Sullivan Professor of Law, Hastings Foundation Chair, and Founding Director of the Center for WorkLife Law at the University of California, Hastings College of the Law.
+Williams’ path-breaking work helped create the field of work-family studies and modern workplace flexibility policies.

 Williams’ work on social class has influenced scholars, policymakers, and the press.
 It includes her prize-winning Unbending Gender: Why Family and Work Conflict and What To Do About It (Oxford, 2000), Reshaping the Work-Family Debate: Why Men and Class Matter (Harvard, 2010), and widely read reports such as The Three Faces of Work-Family Conflict (co-authored with Heather Boushey).
 Williams has played a central role in documenting how work-family conflict affects working-class families, through reports such as “One Sick Child Away From Being Fired” (2006) and “Improving Work-Life Fit in Hourly Jobs” (2011).